saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_06_RBAC.md

 1. Sign in to the Azure portal **`https://portal.azure.com/`**

-1. Select **Azure Active Directory** and on the overview blade note down your tennant domain.
+1. Select **Azure Active Directory** and on the overview blade note down your tenant domain.

      ![Screenshot](../Media/Module-1/11eb6969-8efb-462d-8ef0-772b0d75f360.png)